The Heart of Making a Difference: Being of Service, Coaching Others, Enrolling Others, Speaking Up

 What other details are there about the program?

-The dates for the next offering of The Heart of Making a Difference are TBD (Check back with us for future offering dates & times.).
-It is a five day and a half day program, configured as four days and two evenings, plus an evening and a full day as a completion and new opening.
+The dates for the next offering of The Heart of Making a Difference are TBD.
+It is a five-and-a-half-day program, configured as four days and two evenings, plus an afternoon and a full day as a completion and new opening.

-The first four days take place between 8:00 am and 5:00 pm each day with two evening sessions as well, on Days One and Two, between 7:00 pm and 9:30 pm.
+Days 1 and 2 take place between 8:00 am and 5:00 pm each day with two evening sessions as well between 7:00 pm and 9:30 pm.
 The evening sessions open up room for the participants to initiate inquiries that matter to them and are very much a part of the program.
-Day 5 is an evening session, 7:00 pm to 9:30 pm and Day 6 is an all-day session, 8:00 am to 5:30 pm.
-The cost of the entire program is $2550.
+Days 3 and 4 are 8:00 am 6:00 pm.
+Day 5 is an afternoon session, 2:00pm to 6:00 pm and Day 6 is 8:00 am to 6:00 pm.
+The cost of the entire program is $3450.
 Lunches are included.
 Participants are responsible for their own lodging and other meals.

 To participate in this program, you must be a graduate of The Heart of Leadership, been developing yourself through time, and must have an orientation around expanding your commitment to make a difference, through coaching people, enrolling people, creating possibility, and/or speaking up.

 If you have any questions about this program or wish to talk about it or look at its appropriateness for you with me, please call.
 To enroll, please fill out the registration form, and fax or email it back to me.

 There is a quote that I like that one of my earliest coaches said, and I end this invitation to engage with this conversation through this quote: